nidza07/nidza07.github.io/QC-docs/general usage.md

 #### Starting a new discussion
 Choosing this option will allow you to start a permanent discussion.
 Once you press enter on it, you will be asked to type a username.
 When writing the username, you can separate multiple participants with commas.
-You can send a message to 5 participants at most.
-2 more participants can be invited to the discussion after it was created.
+A discussion can have 6 participants at most.

 Note: For special cases, you can contact the administration so that more participants can be invited, such as when organizing a tournament.